robinmalburn/jquery-plugin-template/README.md

 The ES6 version of the plugin can be found in `src/jquery.plugin.template.es6.js`.
 This version, as stated above, is written to take advantage of features in ES6 and beyond.
 This is a big quality of life improvement for writing javascript, but please make sure you run your plugin through a transpiler such as babel before attempting to use the code in the browser.

-This code follows a very slightly modified version of the airbnb style guide, which is more up to date with the ES6 langauge constructs and patterns.
+This code follows the eslint:recommended style guide, which is more up to date with the ES6 langauge constructs and patterns.
 The package includes a configured `.eslintrc.json` used to lint the template itself, but also useful as a base to lint your own plugins using eslint.

+The packge also contains a bare bone .babelrc with preset-env - it assumes you'll be targeting the default envs, but you can update the configuration in the .babelrc to match your actual requirments.

 ## Features